 My encouragement for each of us is to look at our lives, look at our families and jobs and positions, to see the opportunities and resources we have, asking, “How can I leverage my influence for justice around me?”

-I trust we know the history—speaking broadly—that in every area of American racism, white Christians have often been found to be complacent, if not contributing.
+I trust we know the history—speaking broadly—that in every area of American racism, white Christians have often been complacent, if not contributing.
 Think specifically of slavery and civil rights.
 There’s no question that white churches as a whole—and I would include many of the pastors and theologians I quote from—actively commended, promoted, and defended slavery.
 Slavery is a stain upon that era of church history.
 Some might call it a scar that’s still healing.

 But in the Civil Rights Movement, Martin Luther King, Jr. was arrested in Birmingham on Good Friday.
 While he sat in jail, eight white Birmingham pastors criticized him for his methods and called for him to be more patient in promoting civil rights.
 That’s when he wrote that famous “Letter from a Birmingham Jail,” in which he said,